websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/experience-personalization/content-page-personalization.md

 > Available: Liferay 7.4+.

-When you create a new Experience, you define its target language or languages, in addition to the default language.
-By selecting additional languages and [translating the Page content](../../../content-authoring-and-management/web-content/translating-web-content/manually-translating-web-content.md), you provide users an Experience personalized on their own language.
-For example, if the user language is configured as es-ES and they visit a Content Page with an Experience targeted to the user's Segment and localized to es-ES, the language they see is es-ES.
+When you create a new Experience, you define its target language(s), along with a default.
+By selecting additional languages and [translating the Page content](../../../content-authoring-and-management/web-content/translating-web-content/manually-translating-web-content.md), you provide Experiences in users' own languages.
+For example, if the user language is configured as es-ES and users visit a Content Page with an Experience targeted to the user's Segment and localized to es-ES, the language they see is es-ES.

   ```note::
      Liferay DXP uses the user-configured language for authenticated users and, by default, the default Portal language for anonymous users.